Anonymous Claims to Leak Data on the Texas GOP

 “This incident has been reported to the FBI and is currently under investigation.
 The reported leak of information stems from a September 13, 2021 attack on Epik, the website hosting provider that was being used by numerous organizations including the Republican Party of Texas.”

-That September leak spilled a reported “decade’s worth of data” to the web—some 180GB of domain purchases and transfers, account credentials, emails, and more.
+That September leak spilled a reported “decade’s worth” of Epik’s data to the web—some 180GB of domain purchases and transfers, account credentials, emails, and more.
+It was followed by another, subsequent leak on Sept.
+30, dubbed the “The/b/Sides,” which reportedly contained bootable disk images of Epik’s servers.

-This latest alleged leak was announced in a “press release” put out by the individuals claiming to be part of Anonymous: “Bet you thought it was over, didn’t you?
+This latest, GOP-related leak was announced in a recent “press release” posted on 4chan: “Bet you thought it was over, didn’t you?
 HA!
-HA!” the statement says, which was published via 4chan.
-The group further claims that the Republicans’ data cache contains “private documents, database, draft articles that didn’t make the narrative cut, dank memes (?), and only Raptor Jesus knows what else.”
+HA!” the statement reads.
+In the release, the group claims that the Republicans’ data cache contains “private documents, database, draft articles that didn’t make the narrative cut, dank memes (?), and only Raptor Jesus knows what else.”

 Relevantly, the Texas Republican Party’s website was recently hacked and defaced by members of Anonymous, after the state passed its controversial anti-abortion law.